-Barack Obama's Message After George H.W.
-Bush's Death Called Him A “Devoted Patriot"
+Barack Obama Shared A Meaningful Message Following George H.W.
+Bush’s Death

 It's a sad day in the political world.
 According to multiple reports, President George H.W.
 Bush passed away on Friday, Nov.
 30 — and the remembrances have been flowing in since.
 Barack Obama's message after George H.W.
 Bush's death, specifically, is a glowing celebration of his predecessor's life, and the many contributions Bush made while serving his country.